dswann101164/azure-noob-blog/posts/2025-09-24-azure-cost-reports-business-reality.md

 ---
-title: Why Your Azure Cost Reports Don’t Match Business Reality
+title: Why Your Azure Cost Reports Fail Business Reality (2025)
 date: 2025-09-24
 summary: Azure Cost Management often conflicts with how businesses track spend.
 Here's why your cost reports never align and how to fix it at scale.